 Clare Hall is a graduate college, founded in 1966, with around 30 Official and Professorial Fellows, 20 Research Fellows, 40 Visiting Fellows, and 200 Graduate Students.
 The President, Professorial Fellows, Official Fellows and Research Fellows comprise the Governing Body.
 Members and their families are welcome participants in the social life of the College, which is informal.
 There is some accommodation available on a charged rental basis for single persons, couples and families in the College.
 All Fellows qualify for an allowance of free meals.

 Research Fellowships are primarily intended to provide opportunities for scholars at an early stage of their academic careers to establish and pursue their research in a supportive academic environment.
 During their tenure, Research Fellows have no college teaching duties other than to pursue their research.
 They are however members of the College Governing Body, and may serve on other College committees.
 Successful candidates are expected to be graduate students who have recently completed or who are about to complete their PhD.
-There is no restriction on age, sex or previous standing, except that candidates may not already have held a Research Fellowship at a college of either the University of Oxford or the University of Cambridge, and some preference may be given to candidates who are at a relatively early stage of their research career.
+There is no restriction on age, sex or previous standing, except that candidates may not already have held a Research Fellowship at a college of either the University of Oxford or the University of Cambridge, and some preference may be given to candidates who are at a fairly early stage of their research career.

-Decisions are expected on the Fellowships by 27 January 2021
+Decisions are expected by 10th June 2021

 Clare Hall is an equal opportunities employer and committed to protecting your privacy; please refer to www.clarehall.cam.ac.uk/data-protection-information